Green jobs

 Protects and restores ecosystems.

-Booming sectors with green jobs
+Industries with the most sought-after green jobs

-As a consequence of the decarbonisation of the economy and the development of the circular economy, professions of future will be created, with existing jobs adapting to the new green reality.
+As a consequence of the decarbonisation of the economy and the development of the circular economy, jobs of future will be created, with existing jobs adapting to the new green reality.
 According to the experts, these are the sectors with the most potential to create green jobs:

 European policies require increasingly high recycling rates and establish ever-stricter ecodesign criteria.
 This fact, added to many consumer' environmental awareness, have made ecodesign — from packaging to building roofs and myriad products — a booming source of jobs.